olegign82/AsciiArtify/README.md

 There are multiple platforms that you can try out to run Kubernetes locally, among those are minikube, kind and k3d.

 See doc/Concept.md page for comparison table and cluster deployment demo video.
+See doc/POC.md page for the steps to setup ArgoCD with Kubernetes.
+See doc/MVP.md page for product demo and autosync enabled.

 **Consider using Podman to avoid licensing issue:**